neurodatascience/main-edu-courses-ml/README.md

-# main-2021-ml-parts-1-2
+# MAIN Conference | Eductional Courses | Machine-Learning

-This is a repository for [MAIN 2021](https://main-educational.github.io/intro.html) machine-learning educational courses.
+This is a repository for [MAIN](https://main-educational.github.io/intro.html) machine-learning educational courses.